Overcoming Impostor Syndrome: Shattering The Glass Ceilings In Our Minds

 When Does Impostor Syndrome Surface?

-Impostor Syndrome is most prevalent in high achievers, as they are constantly pushing themselves beyond their comfort zones, consequently inviting in doubt and uncertainty.
+Impostor Syndrome is most prevalent in high achievers, as they are constantly pushing themselves outside their comfort zones, consequently inviting in doubt and uncertainty.
 When one is up for a promotion or is a finalist for a position that is a stretch beyond their current station, Impostor Syndrome will strike.

 Alas, peak performers find that the space between what they’re able to do and what they aspire to do will exist so long as they remain on their growing edge.
 To find someone who knows what Impostor Syndrome is all about, look no further than to some of the greats: Maya Angelou, Albert Einstein, John Steinbeck, Tina Fey, and others.